cc3305/CVEAllTheThings/README.md

 ## Additional Info
 - Most scripts are written in python and have the same structure, but some CVEs require a different approach (e.g. if we need compiled C code, etc.)
 - Inspired by the [trickest/cve](https://github.com/trickest/cve) repo :)
+- Credit is always given in the README of the exploit and/or in the code